czbiohub-sf/czb-ui/README.md

 2. Commit the changes the command made.
 3. Run `yarn build` in the project's root directory.
 4. Run `yarn changeset publish` in the project's root directory.
-5. Run `git push --tags` to push the tags made from the previous command.
+5. Run `git push && git push --tags` to push the remaining commits and tags made from the previous commands.